 WORDS BY NERYS D'ESCLERCS & APRIL HOLLAMBY

 Wedding celebrations across the world are looking very different right now, and so are the bridal outfits that go with them.
-Although traditional white wedding dresses will always be popular, an increasing number of brides are choosing to go down a more unconventional path for their big day, whether that’s a perfectly tailored two-piece suit, a colorful gown, or a mini style to make dancing the night away even easier.
+Although traditional white wedding dresses will always be popular, an increasing number of brides are choosing to go down a more unconventional path for their big day, whether that’s a perfectly tailored two-piece suit, a colourful gown, or a mini style to make dancing the night away even easier.
 We’ve scoured some of the world’s finest bridal boutiques for the perfect wedding outfit — find The One here.

 Where to buy a minimalist wedding dress: Entrance, Romania